 “This felt like working for the Krewe again,” remarks Autumn.
 “In a good way.
 Just in terms of… all of the resources and experience to draw upon.
 Everyone knowing what they’re doing.
 I don’t think the Krewe could’ve done a better job, here.”

 On the drive back, Kâmil answers Caroline,

-“They are a rarely seen clan in New Orleans, but they are more common in the lands of my birth.
+“They are rarely seen in New Orleans, but they are more common in the lands of my birth.
 I knew nothing of them before I came to the archdiocese, for it was here that I received the Blood.
 My domitor has had dealings with the clan, however.
 What would you know of them, bayan?”

 Caroline: There’s a contented feeling as the car leaves.

 “I’d like to start with…”